 - 1. Cube boxes for control flags are on leftside, forward of the door. - 2.
 Cube boxes for clocks, pens etc., etc., are on leftside to the rear of the door. - 3.
 Plastic A4 size boxes sit on the rear bench area, pushed against the walls when travelling.
 They hold the clipcards, plastic bags, event registration sheets, start time sheets, club library etc..
 Don't leave other loose objects on the shelf when travelling. - 4.
-Stools are strapped under the servery bench. - 5.
+Stools are hung on the hooks on the rear wall. - 5.
 The clock should hang permanently near the door.
 (Even while travelling.) - 6.
 If the servery hatch-cover is secured properly then inside the cabin should be dustproof. - 7.
 Controls slide through the slots in the control rack.
 There are normally 66 numbered controls and 4 unnumbered controls. - 8.
-Drinking water containers on the floor. - 9.
-Gazebos strapped upright.
+Drinking water containers on the floor.